 According to a Gartner survey, 47% of CMOs still follow traditional budgeting methods to allocate marketing budgets.
 They usually either use the previous year’s budget or increase or decrease it by a certain percentage, instead of calculating it based on current year’s planned marketing activities and goals.

-To optimize your ecommerce marketing budget to achieve maximum ROI, my recommendation is to follow more advanced budgeting methods, such as activity-based budgeting.
+To optimize your ecommerce marketing budget to achieve maximum ROI, its better to follow more advanced budgeting methods, such as activity-based budgeting.

 In this method, you can check the past ROI of all types of marketing activities and allocate higher amounts for those with better ROI.

 For example, if in your past campaign you have seen that you get more return from your influencer marketing campaign than display advertising, focus more on influencer marketing this year.
-This method aims to maximize your ecommerce marketing ROI, by investing more in high-return activities and less on less effective, outdated methods.
+This method aims to maximize the ROI of your ecommerce marketing budget, by investing more in high-return activities and less on less effective, outdated methods.

-Even if your business is new and you don’t have past data to allocate budgets, you can still use this technique by benchmarking against competitors.
-Find out what activities other marketers are spending on most and allocate your budget accordingly.
+Even if your business is new and you don’t have past data to allocate your ecommerce marketing budget, you can still use this technique by benchmarking against competitors.
+Find out what activities other marketers are spending on most and allocate your ecommerce marketing budget accordingly.

-According to the previously cited Gartner survey, following are some of the activities where CMOs invest a part of their marketing budgets:
+According to the previously cited Gartner survey, these are some of the activities where CMOs invest a part of their marketing budgets:

 4. Define KPIs and Establish a Process to Measure ROI

-Then you will have a list of marketing activities, with individual budget allocations for each.
+Now that you have a list of marketing activities, with individual budget allocations for each.
 Next, it’s time to define your KPIs to measure the performance of your ecommerce marketing campaign.